-If you’re applying for a Postgraduate Loan for a part-time master's degree, the course must not last more than twice as long as the full-time equivalent.
+If you are applying for funding for postgraduate study for a part-time master's degree, the course must not last more than twice as long as the full-time equivalent.

 You should contact the disability adviser for further advice at your college or university.
 They can best guide you about getting financial help from DSAs.

 If there is a change in your circumstances you should contact Student Finance England.
 Circumstantial changes usually affect what your entitlements.
 Likewise, you may be able to get extra help if your condition worsens.

 There are steps you can take if your Disabled Students' Allowance application gets turned down.
 You can ask them for an explanation or you can sometimes get your case reviewed.
 You can contact Student Finance in England for more information about DSA appeals.